-Like us humans, houseplants can benefit from time outside, too.
-The best time to move your houseplants outside is during the summer growing season when conditions are just right.
+Like us, houseplants can benefit from time outside, too.
+The best time to move your houseplants outdoors is during the summer growing season when conditions are just right.
 But before you do so, there are a few things to consider.
 Below are our top tips for transferring houseplants from indoors to outside.

 One of the biggest challenges outdoors is the wind, especially on rooftops and balconies, where wind can knock plants right over, dry plants out, or can even chill them if the weather is cooler at night.
 Get acquainted with how windy your outdoor space gets before making any plant moves.
 If it’s super windy, you might only want to move larger, mature plants outside that will not blow over, and keep smaller, tabletop plants indoors.

 To avoid your plants from frying in the summer sun, place them in full shade when you first move them outdoors.
 Avoid right sunlight to start—even for sun-worshipping cacti and succulents.
 Remember that indoor light is much weaker than outdoor light: The sun’s rays outside can be twice as intense or more than the sun’s rays indoors.
-Plants that have adjusted to indoor light can burn if placed in outdoor direct sunlight (even if they were in bright direct light inside).
-Ambient light or shade is best for them to acclimate to outdoors.
+Plants that have adjusted to direct light indoors can burn if placed in direct sunlight outdoors.
+Ambient light or shade is best for houseplants to acclimate to the outdoors.
 After about two weeks in the shade, you can move plants more into the sunlight.
 Check your outdoor houseplants daily during this transition period.

 If your plant is in a planter without a physical drainage hole, do not put it outside unless it will be completely covered from the elements.
 Why?
 Accumulating rain can be trouble for any plant in a non-draining pot, as rain can accumulate in the non-draining planter quickly and lead to overwatering and potentially root rot.